|

 - We want to better understand the workflow specific to this application.

 One issue is that "convergence" is tricky.
-The user must provide the guidance on how long to run, when convergence is obtained.
+The user must provide the guidance on how long

 Some discussion of collaborative, vendor independent visualization over NB.